-The number of instances in the input set can be counted with the virtual property $count.
+The number of instances in the input set can be counted with the aggregate expression $count.

 Custom Aggregation Methods

 Services can define custom aggregation methods if the functionality offered by the standard aggregation methods is not sufficient for the intended consumers.